Using FreshBooks data, we wanted to know: How are on-the-go FreshBooks customers adapting to the sharing economy? Here are our findings.

 A Place to Stay: Hotel vs. Airbnb

 Over the last few years, Airbnb has been all the rage for the unconventional traveler.
 A stay at one of these home-share spots means you’ll be immersed in the city’s lifestyle and stay like a local—oftentimes, for a decent penny.
-But while Airbnb is popular among leisurely travelers, has it had the same effect for small business travelers?
+But while Airbnb is popular among leisurely travelers, has it had the same effect on small business travelers?

 Our FreshBooks data shows that, while Airbnb bookings have risen since 2014, hotels are still the clear, preferred method for overnight accommodations.